Lorenzo-Pigato/IOT25/Challenge_1/esp32-challenge-1/README.md

-# ESP32 NTP Clock
+# ESP32 Parking Sensor

-A simple clock that displays the time and date on an LCD1602 display.
-The time is synced via NTP.

-Use [Wokwi](https://marketplace.visualstudio.com/items?itemName=wokwi.wokwi-vscode) to simulate this project.
+A simple parking occupancy sensor made with an ESP32 node using an HC-SR04 ultrasonic distance sensor to estimate the presence of a car in a parking spot.
+The communication is achieved with the ESP-NOW protocol.

 ## Building

 This is a [PlatformIO](https://platformio.org) project.
-To build it, [install PlatformIO](https://docs.platformio.org/en/latest/core/installation/index.html), and then run the following command:
+To build it, [install PlatformIO](https://docs.platformio.org/en/latest/core/installation/index.html), and then run the bash script **compile.sh*:

 ```
-pio run
+bash compile.sh <project_folder_dir>
 ```

-## Simulate the project
+## Simulation

-To simulate this project, install [Wokwi for VS Code](https://marketplace.visualstudio.com/items?itemName=wokwi.wokwi-vscode).
-Open the project directory in Visual Studio Code, press **F1** and select "Wokwi: Start Simulator".
+To simulate this project, [Wokwi for VS Code](https://marketplace.visualstudio.com/items?itemName=wokwi.wokwi-vscode) can be used after compiling.